 The analysed soil samples in this study developed on the same parent material and show a similar mineralogy and topography.
 Soil mineralogy and clay minerals do not change remarkably along the chronosequence as weathering is limited due to high soil pH (>7) along the chronsoequence.
 This allows the assumption that the only difference between the samples is its soil age (time).

 Soil formation factors are linked to SOC accumulation and stabilisation processes.
 Our results show, that the build-up of the A- horizon is similar to the OC increase (Figure 2, 3).
 Soils can achieve a steady- state condition where certain properties are in a sort of equilibrium.
 This occurs when inputs of matter (e.g. OC) to the systems are ongoing but losses via mineralization cannot increase OC in the soil over medium to long timescales (Schaetzl and Anderson, 2005).
 However, also climatic changes in the past 20.000 years occurred in the studied region, which have affected total SOC stocks and possible “equilibrium” stages of soil during the whole Holocene.
-Our results show that most soil formation processes and the potential to increase the OC stocks are finished after ~100 of years due to the dynamics of organic material and the continental climate.
+Our results show that most soil formation processes and the potential to increase the OC stocks are finished after ~100 years due to the dynamics of organic material and the continental climate.

 With increasing soil age, the AC horizon which is the transition zone between the A- horizon and the C- horizon can be found in deeper depths.
 Chernozems with A- horizons more than 60 cm depth were not found along the chronosequence in the Marchfeld.
 This could be explained by the reached steady state conditions of soil moisture, gas exchange, freezing depth and soil biota.

 Due to methodological differences of soil age estimation a distinction between the average soil age and maximum sediment deposition age was done in this study.
 The age from young soils was analyzed with 137Cs and/or Feo/Fed ratio for each soil horizon.
 An average soil age for each profile was calculated.
-However, the oldest soils had to be dated with OSL, which is only possible in the subsoil, whereno bioturbation andfine soil is infiltrated from the topsoil.
+However, the oldest soils had to be dated with OSL, which is only possible in the subsoil, where there is no bioturbation and no fine soil is infiltrated from the topsoil.
 Therefore we only know the maximum sediment deposition age and not the average soil age.
 We can assume that the topsoil is younger but still reaches an average soil age of several thousands of years.

 The study by Zehetner et al. (2009) already showed the same steep increase of OC stock increase within 50 to 100 years of soil formation and the following levelling of the OC stock.